christso/crypto-investing-guide/README.md

 "Nothing is so permanent as a temporary government program." ― Milton Friedman
 * personal taxation is a temporary measure to fund the war.
 * money printing was a temporary measure to fund the war.
+* suspension of the gold standard was temporary to stop gold outflows from the U.S.
+* bailouts and stimulus checks were temporary to help the economy recover.
+* the USA Patriot Act which granted law enforcement wide-reaching surveillance powers was a temporary measure to fight terrorism.
-* mandatory lockdowns was a temporary measure to fight COVID.
+* the power to declare mandatory lockdowns was a temporary measure to fight COVID.

 You choice, along with everyone else, will shape the world our children will live in.
 It's either going to be a world where people are victims who require ongoing government support, or where people are powerful and governments serve the people, or... a world split into the super-wealthy and the super-poor.
 Either way, you will be glad you took the lifeboat while everyone was still supporting the sinking ship.